 Although a telescope provides brighter and higher magnification views of deep-sky objects, binoculars offer several advantages.
-They provide a much wider field of view, which greatly enhances the views of many objects and can make locating objects easier.
-They are also much more portable and require much less set-up, if any at all.
-Even for those of us adept at using a telescope, binocular observing can be a lot of fun.
-The objects in the list below are easily visible in binoculars of all sizes.
-They are all brighter than ninth magnitude and larger than 3 minutes in diameter.
-To receive the OSP Level 0 Observer pin and award certificate, you must observe and record at least 20 of the 25 listed objects while you are at OSP.
-As an added reference, each object’s page number in the popular Sky and Telescope Pocket Sky Atlas is listed in the right-hand column.
+They provide a much wider field of view, which enhances the views of many objects and makes locating them easier.
+They are also much more portable and require little or no setup.
+Most objects in the list below are easily visible in binoculars of all sizes.
+You may notice many of these are also on other lists – this is intentional.
+You’ll find a whole different feel looking at something with a much wider field of view and use of both eyes.
+There is a sense of context – seeing where these objects sit relative to nearby objects.
+To receive the OSP Level 0 observer pin you must observe and record at least 20 of the 30 listed objects while you are here at OSP.
+As an added reference, each object’s page number in the popular Sky and Telescope Pocket Sky Atlas (PSA) is listed as well.

-All of the objects listed below are visible between sunset and midnight during the star party.
+Many of the objects listed below are visible between civil twilight and midnight during the star party.
+All are visible before astronomical dawn.
 Go-to mounts are not permitted for the OSP Level 0 award.
-You may get assistance in locating objects on star charts or in the sky, but you must locate the objects in your binoculars yourself.
-Looking through mounted binoculars, in which an object is already sighted, is not acceptable.
-While sketches of objects are preferred, they are not necessary to obtain the award.
-Instead, you may provide good descriptions.
-When finished, bring your record of observations to the Information Tent to receive your pin for level-0.
+You may get assistance in locating objects on star charts or in the sky, but you must locate them yourself with your binoculars.
+Looking through mounted binoculars, in which someone else has sighted the object for you, is not acceptable.
+Object sketches are a bonus but they are not necessary if you provide a good description of each object.
+When finished bring your record of observations to the Observing Program table next to the Information Tent to receive your pin.